Staff attending the ceremony

 The Great Hall is fitted with a loop system.
 Find out more access information about Wills Memorial Building.

-You can also take part in the graduation ceremony as a Bedell, a ceremonial officer.
+You can also apply to take part in the graduation ceremony as a Bedell, a ceremonial officer.

-This role is open to any member of staff at the University and involves organising and leading the ceremonial aspects of the ceremony.
+This role is open to any member of staff at the University and involves organising and participating in the ceremonial aspects of the ceremony.

 From leading processions to guiding graduands and being a friendly face to all of those in attendance, bedells are a huge part of what makes these events so iconic.

 Donned in a maroon gown, as a bedell you’ll become immersed in the tradition of graduation and visibly contribute to an extremely special moment in the lives of University of Bristol students, their families and the University as a whole.

 You’ll become part of a team, made up of staff from across the University, all who have very different daytime jobs but come together on these memorable occasions.

 Bedells are entitled to take two days away from their usual work duties to fulfil their ceremonial roles.
 If a bedell wishes to offer more time, this must be agreed with their line manager.

 This year due to the unusual high number of ceremonies we will be encouraging line managers to be flexible to support our graduation ceremonies.

 So, if you enjoy a bit of acting, don’t mind being centre stage, are able to keep a cool head, keep the show on the road and are interested in becoming a bedell, please email firstname.lastname@example.org.